Anthems in Animal Farm

 George Orwell's 1945 allegorical novel Animal Farm contains various anthems adopted by the eponymous farm, most notably the original anthem "Beasts of England" and its later replacement "Comrade Napoleon".

 The later song "Comrade Napoleon" praises Napoleon and fails to represent freedom at all.
 This change is used to show the corruption of the principles of the animals' rebellion by Animal Farm's leader Napoleon.
 Both The Internationale and "Beasts of England" reflected the principles of Marxism and Animalism, respectively.
 Their replacement by different anthems reflects how these ideologies were arguably distorted by Stalin and Napoleon and thus had to be replaced and suppressed.

 The development corresponds to the historical events of 1943, when Joseph Stalin had The Internationale, previously the anthem of the Soviet Union, replaced with a new, more patriotic national anthem.
 However, while "Beasts of England" was outlawed in the novel, The Internationale was not banned by the Soviet Union at any time and remained as the anthem of the Communist Party.

 "Beasts of England"

 "Beasts of England", the original anthem of the Animal Farm corresponds to the famous socialist anthem, The Internationale, but also alludes to Shelley's Men of England.

 In the book, the pig Old Major explains his dream of an animal-controlled society three nights before his death.
 The song's tune is described in the novel as sounding like a combination of "La Cucaracha" and "Oh My Darling Clementine".

-Alternate melodies: "Ode to Joy" or "Joyful, Joyful, we adore Thee" or "Come Thou Fount of every Blessing" or "Ebenezer", "Anthem of the Soviet Republics", or the 1954 anthem's tune.

-Beasts of England, Beasts of Ireland,Beasts of every land and clime, Hearken to my joyful tidings Of the Golden future time.

-Soon or late the day is coming,Tyrant Man shall be o'erthrown, And the fruitful fields of England Shall be trod by beasts alone.

-Rings shall vanish from our noses,And the harness from our back, Bit and spur shall rust forever, Cruel whips no more shall crack.

-Riches more than mind can picture,Wheat and barley, oats and hay,Clover, beans, and mangel-wurzels Shall be ours upon that day.

-Bright will shine the fields of England,Purer shall its waters be,Sweeter yet shall blow its breezes On the day that sets us free.

-For that day we all must labour,Though we die before it break; Cows and horses, geese and turkeys, All must toil for freedom's sake.